oceanprotocol/docs/content/tutorials/market-level-permissions.md

 ---
-title: Role-Based Access Control Server
+title: Market-Level Permissions
 description: Control who can publish, consume or browse data
 ---

+## Introduction

+For market-level permissions, Ocean implements a role-based access control server (RBAC server).
+It implements restrictions at the user level, based on the user’s role (credentials).
+The RBAC server is run & controlled by the marketplace owner.
+Therefore permissions at this level are at the discretion of the marketplace owner.

-The primary mechanism for restricting your users ability to publish, consume, or browse is the role-based access (RBAC) control server.
+The RBAC server is the primary mechanism for restricting your users ability to publish, consume, or browse assets in the market.

 ## Roles